-In accordance with the BMBF, the platform organizes a management advisory board which supports the focusing of the activities in the project on the maximum benefit and ensures an optimal transfer of results into industrial application.
-For this purpose, members of the platform develop proposals.
-The management advisory board meets once a year together with the members of the platform and is involved in the workshops of the project.
+The platform is supported by an industrially staffed Management Advisory Board appointed by the BMBF.
+Its purpose is to ensure that the activities in the project are focused on the maximum industrial benefit and to guarantee an optimal transfer of the results into application.
+The Management Advisory Board meets once or twice a year together with the members of the platform and is involved in the workshops of the project.

 The members of the platform, the management advisory board and representatives of the projects jointly develop a continuously evolving roadmap for the digitalization of the materials, which takes into account relevant research topics as well as the transfer into applications and economic use.
 This roadmap takes into account both the national strategy and international developments, especially at the European level.
 The platform supports the digitalization of materials through regular publication of the roadmap.
 The roadmap will be discussed and reflected with community actors and associations.
 The objective is to develop a uniform roadmap for the national strategy with international reach, which can then be extended with the stakeholders.

 Data analysis methods play an important role in both the experimental and simulation-based digital description of materials, but have so far been poorly structured.
 The platform should contribute to a standardized description of data processing methods in materials research.
 The goal is the quality assurance of the processes and the output data, the acquisition and definition of their accuracy as well as the interoperability between applications.